Academic Program

 The curriculum also includes a required course in neuroscience laboratory techniques, and an additional on-line course allowing students to learn elements of other laboratory procedures relevant to the field.
 All students must also complete 4 credit hours of research assistantship, working under the direction of a faculty mentor conducting research relevant to the major.
 A required applications course allows students to use their developing understanding of neuroscience in a practical format, working in the local community.
 Finally, a senior seminar is required, in which students can share knowledge and experiences, as well as prepare for entering medical school, graduate programs, or the applied field of neuroscience after graduation.

 In addition to the specific program requirements, students will also take courses in the humanities, fine arts, and social sciences, giving them a solid liberal arts background.
 Detailed curricula will be arranged in consultation with individual faculty advisors to meet the needs of each student in the program.
-For more specific information regarding course requirements, please consult our college Undergraduate Bulletin.
+For more specific information regarding course requirements, please consult our neuroscience curriculum guide sheet and the college Undergraduate Bulletin.